Ziqi-Li/geoshapley/README.md

 - Ke, E., Zhao, J., & Zhao, Y. (2025).
 Investigating the influence of nonlinear spatial heterogeneity in urban flooding factors using geographic explainable artificial intelligence.
 Journal of Hydrology, 648, 132398.
 - Foroutan, E., Hu, T., & Li, Z. (2025).
 Revealing key factors of heat-related illnesses using geospatial explainable AI model: A case study in Texas, USA.
 Sustainable Cities and Society, 122, 106243.
 - Wu, R., Yu, G., & Cao, Y. (2025).
 The impact of industrial structural transformation in the Yangtze River economic belt on the trade-offs and synergies between urbanization and carbon balance.
 Ecological Indicators, 171, 113165.
+- Yang, A., Ai, J., & Arkolakis, C. (2025).
+A Geospatial Approach to Measuring Economic Activity (No. w33619).
+National Bureau of Economic Research (NBER).